VeritasSoftware/ts-generic-collections/README.md

 ### You can create queries like below

-Below query gets the owners by the sex of the pets.
+Below query gets the owners by the sex of their pets.

 ```typescript
     let owners = new List<Owner>();